 The Country Music Hall of Fame Rotunda

-The rotunda, with Hall of Famer’s plaques arranged like musical notes, stands among the most surreal fan experiences in town.
+The rotunda, with Hall of Famer's plaques arranged like musical notes and a sign that reads "Will The Circle Be Unbroken", stands among the most surreal fan experiences in town.

 There was a sobering downside to visiting the museum on the heels of two legends' deaths.
 The plaques for Glen Campbell and Don Williams still didn't list their dates of passing.
 On the flip side, both men's spot in the rotunda guarantees that their memories live on for posterity.